beachcoder25/web-dev/node-app/README.md

 - Used url core module to get helper functions to work with a url

+### express_vid05

+- Used Express to quickly build the structure for the Web Application

 # Good to knows

 - To debug in VS Code go to debug tab, select add a configuration, and now you can debug on your .js file